 The accompanying unaudited condensed consolidated financial statements and condensed footnotes have been prepared in accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
-In the opinion of management, all adjustments considered necessary for fair statement have been included.
-The results of operations for the three months ended March 31, 2013 are not necessarily indicative of the results to be expected for the year ended December 31, 2013 or for other interim periods or for future years.
-The condensed consolidated balance sheet as of December 31, 2012 is derived from audited financial statements as of that date but does not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
+In the opinion of management, all adjustments (consisting of normal recurring items) considered necessary for fair statement have been included.
+The results of operations for the three and six months ended June 30, 2013 are not necessarily indicative of the results to be expected for the year ended December 31, 2013 or for other interim periods or for future years.
+The condensed consolidated balance sheet as of December 31, 2012 is derived from audited financial statements as of that date however does not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
 These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes included in the Company's Form 10-K for the fiscal year ended December 31, 2012, which was filed with the Securities and Exchange Commission on March 8, 2013.